Rusydy/rusydy.github.io/_posts/2025/2025-06-30-motorcycle-tax-renewal-guide-indonesia-eng.md

 categories: [life-in-20s, jakarta]
 ---

 Renewing your motorcycle's annual tax is a mandatory obligation for every vehicle owner.
 To ensure the process runs smoothly without back-and-forth trips, it's essential to prepare everything properly.
 Here's a clear and easy-to-follow step-by-step guide based on general procedures at Samsat buildings.
+As of 2025, this guide still remains relevant, eventhough some procedures are claim to be online, but in reality, many Samsat offices still require in-person visits.

+This guide conducted in Jakarta, Indonesia, and the procedures might slightly vary in different regions, but the overall flow should be similar. **Be aware of possible changes in procedures due to updates in regulations or office policies, or corruption/bribery practices that might affect the process.**

 ---